Abdulrahman Taiwo: Club career

+Early career

 Taiwo played in Nigeria with Abees Academy Abuja and Kwara United.
 In 2017, he had a nine-month stint with Turkish club Bursaspor, which preceded a move to FC Zbrojovka Brno of the Czech First League in September 2017.
 In January 2018, Taiwo completed a transfer to Slovakia to join Nitra.
 He scored five goals in pre-season for Nitra, notably netting braces against ex-team FC Zbrojovka Brno and MTK Budapest respectively.
 He made his debut on 28 July in the Slovak Super Liga, featuring for the full duration of a 2–1 loss against Žilina.
 Taiwo's first competitive goal came in August versus Slovan Bratislava.

+Dunajská Streda

 In January 2019, Taiwo moved across Slovakia to DAC Dunajská Streda.
 A year later, after six goals for DAC, Taiwo returned to the Czech First League on loan with Karviná.
-He scored on debut versus Zlín on 15 February 2020.
+He scored on his debut against Zlín on 15 February 2020.

+Sønderjyske

 On 19 August 2021, Taiwo joined Danish Superliga club Sønderjyske on a deal until June 2025.
-On 5 September 2022, it emerged that a rift had arisen between the management of SønderjyskE and Taiwo.
+On 5 September 2022, it emerged that a rift had arisen between the management of Sønderjyske and Taiwo.
 As a result, he was sent down to the U19 team, but that decision didn't have the support of the first-team squad.
 Shortly after, he was back in the first team squad.
-On 6 September 2022, the club confirmed that Taiwo had left the club to join Slovak side FC Spartak Trnava on a loan deal for the 2022-23 season.
+On 6 September 2022, the club confirmed that Taiwo had left the club to join Slovak side FC Spartak Trnava on a loan deal for the 2022–23 season.

+Spartak Trnava (loan)

+In the summer of 2022, Taiwo transferred to Slovak club Spartak Trnava, where he initially got the opportunity mainly as a substitute player.
+He scored his first goal on October 2, 2022, against Zlaté Moravce, where his goal set a 3–0 victory for Spartak.
+However, he scored only three goals in the fall.
+He began to do much better in the spring, when his performances gradually earned him a place in the starting line-up and became one of the mainstays of the team.
+Taiwo managed to score up to 11 goals in 10 matches and thus became the fourth best scorer of Fortuna League 2022/23 with 14 goals.
+In his final match on May 20, 2023, at home against MŠK Žilina, he scored his first hat trick, which took 52 minutes.

+He played 27 matches for Spartak and scored 19 goals, one of which was the equalizer in the Slovak Cup final against Slovan Bratislava.

+Riga

+On 17 July 2023, Taiwo joined Latvian side Riga FC.
+He scored a brace on his debut for the Latvian club in a 6–0 league win against FK Tukums.

+Loan to FK Auda

+Following little game time, Taiwo joined fellow league outfit FK Auda in 2024.
+He scored a goal for Auda in a 2–0 win in the Conference League against Cliftonville F.C., knocking out the Northern Irish club 4–1 on aggregate.